Microsoft/BotBuilder-Location/Node/core/Readme.md

 Use this option if you want the location dialog to reverse lookup geo-coordinates before returning.
 This can be useful if you depend on the channel location service or native control to get user location but still want the control to return to you a full address.

+## Sample
+You can find a sample bot that uses the Bing location control in the [Sample](../sample/app.js) directory.